European Hydrogen Bank

 The aim of the international pillar of the hydrogen bank is to support partner countries to accelerate their transition towards climate neutrality and contribute to their broader social and economic development.
 The Commission is still developing the design of the international leg of the Bank.

-According to recent announcements, the EU plans to launch a platform for the joint purchase of hydrogen and other critical materials in September 2025.
-The new platform will succeed the AggregateEU joint purchasing scheme for natural gas, which will conclude in March 2025 after a final round of matching suppliers and customers.
+According to recent announcements, the EU plans to launch a platform for the joint purchase of hydrogen and other critical materials.
+Succeeding the AggregateEU joint purchasing scheme for natural gas, which will conclude in March 2025 after a final round of matching suppliers and customers.
+Unlike AggregateEU, where participation was mandatory for Member States, the new scheme will be voluntary.
+To design the scheme, the Commission has commissioned a study, presented in August 2025.

 What’s in it for hydrogen?